LODGING AT GHOST RANCH, ABIQUIU, NM

 Mesa Private -- Like the Lower Level Private but higher elevation, pictured below.
 It is quite a hike/drive upward.
 I have a couple of people who added to the group late and could not stay on the lower level.
 This was the next option.
 Nice rooms, but inconvenient access--a car is recommended.

 Main Level Corral Dorms: These are cheaper than the private baths.
 They are some of the oldest rooms on the Ranch.
 The community showers and toilets are a few doors down (you must walk outside to get there).
 The Main Level Corral Dorms are the least convenient rooming for our New Arts Building where we spend the day and the dining hall.
-If you don't mind a walk and want to save money on your week, this might be an option!
-NOTE there are no locks on the doors for the rooms.
+If you don't mind a walk and want to save money on your week, this might be an option.
 For what it's worth, I do not recommend these rooms.
 (See below).

 The room and board rates in our art package are those that Ghost Ranch charges.
 Darla does not profit from the room rates, nor does she get a group discount on the rooms.
 The rental fee on the Art Building is not included with the art workshop fee and is shared by all in the workshop (see registration form).